ofthewildfire/FEM-React-tip-calculator/README.md

 ### useEffect Issue

 If you are facing issues with the `useEffect` not updating the tip per person state this known by me and I am trying to fix it.
+However it does update the bill per person, best I have been able to deduce, it seems to update completely wrong.
+So, when you change the bill just click another tip button and click back to the one you want and it will be correct.